justinsisley/crosstalk.js/README.md

 ### Using crosstalk

 Using crosstalk.js is very easy.
-You just need to include the library in each page that your going to communicate between.
+You just need to include the library in each page that you're going to communicate between.

 In your main window, do something like this: